 I’m introspective – or at least trying my best to be.
 When my family was becoming Othodox Jews I was in the second grade.
 My favorite teacher, Rabbi Fishman, taught us about the meaning of the Ten Commandments.
-In my tiny, maturing, mind it made no sense to me that G-d would require us to Love Him.
-It seemed absolutely absurd to me that G-d could demand an emotion.
+In my tiny maturing mind it made no sense to me that G-d would require us to love Him.
+It seemed absolutely absurd to me that G-d could demand us to have an emotion.
 How could I force myself to love someone I had never met?
 How could I make myself love a Being that allowed ugly into this world?

-I vowed at 7 years of age to only Love G-d when I was good and ready and if I wanted to.
+I vowed, at only 7 years of age, to only love G-d when I was good and ready.
+And only if I wanted to.
 (I was very stubborn back then, things have yet to change on that front!)

 So – no more questions on the tone of the day for me.
 It’s not somber, it’s not sad, Yom Kippur this year will be a day of Hope and Renewal and Reflection and Love.